Recipes Made Easy

 • Turn up the edges of the pastry around the filling to form a pastry case.
 If it tears, simply stick back together and brush the pastry with a little beaten egg or milk.

-• Spoon the crème fraiche over the vegetables.
+• Spoon 4 tablespoons crème fraiche over the vegetables.
 Bake for 35 minutes or until the pastry is crisp and golden

 Notes